-Remuneration at Monzo is made up of fixed compensation (salary and benefits) and variable pay in the form of share options, giving our team the opportunity to share in our long-term success.
-Option awards vest over a four year period.
-Adjustments to these awards may occur due to regular assessments of Risk factors which include, but are not limited to the following risk types: Strategic Risk, Financial Risk, Financial Crime Risk, Operational Risk, Compliance & Conduct Risk and Credit Risk.
-We manage the remuneration of MRTs in line with our overall reward approach.
-As a proportionality level 3 firm, we apply the Remuneration Code requirements in a way that's proportionate to our size, nature and complexity.
+Remuneration at Monzo is made up of fixed compensation (salary, pension and benefits) and variable pay in the form of share options, giving our colleagues the opportunity to share in our long-term success.
+As a proportionality level 3 firm, we apply the Remuneration Part of the PRA Rulebook requirements in a way that's proportionate to our size, nature and complexity.